Hunt-Guillot-and-Associates/PyP6XerRemote/README.md

-# PyP6Xer Python Primavera P6 XER parser
+# PyXerRemote Python Primavera P6 XER parser for remote files
-PyXer is an open source project to parse Primavera xer files in python.
+PyXerRemote is a branch of PyP6Xer which is an open source project to parse Primavera xer files in python.
 The project is work in progress and open for community contributions.

 In order to install a copy in your system you can use pip package manager as follows: